skehlet/jira-sort-comments-tampermonkey/README.md

 1. Go to [this script's page on Greasy Fork](https://greasyfork.org/en/scripts/21311-sort-jira-comments-in-ascending-order-oldest-first).
 Click the green *Install this script* button.

-1. Tampermonkey will show you the script so you can review what it does and where it runs. **At this time, you must add the appropriate `@match` tag(s) so it runs on the JIRA servers you wish to fix.**
+1. Tampermonkey will now show you the script so you can review what it does.
+Click Install if you're satisfied.
+It doesn't seem to allow code changes at this time, see next step.

+1. **At this time, you must edit the script to add the appropriate `@match` tag(s) so it runs on the JIRA servers you wish to fix.** Click the Tampermonkey icon in your browser, go to Dashboard, click the script, then add the `@match` tag(s).

 1. If you also wish to force comments to be sorted in descending order, change that now.

 1. Click Install.
 That's it!
-You can test by reversing the comments and reloading the page.
+You can test it by going to your JIRA server, reversing the comments, and reloading the page.

 # Copyright